 Sensor types vary depending on the sensing object they are intended to measure.
 Though come in different shapes and sizes, smart sensors are essential IoT components capable of converting the real variables they measure into streaming digital data that can be transmitted to gateways.
 Down below are some of the most widely used sensors in the IoT world.

-7 Internet of things sensors from MOKOSmart
+7 Internet of Things sensors from MOKOSmart

-Accelerometer sensors: Such sensors are essential for fleet management, making it possible to monitor and control speed remotely.
+Accelerometer sensor: Such sensors are essential for fleet management, making it possible to monitor and control speed remotely.
 In addition, 3 axis accelerometer can also be used to monitor whether people or objects fall, and trigger warnings with the panic button integrated.

 IoT vibration sensor: The IoT Vibration Sensor on a vehicle can trigger an alarm in the event of abnormal vibration, preventing the vehicle from being abandoned, or allowing administrators to take timely action.

-Optical sensors: Optical sensors can measure and convert physical quantities of light rays into electrical signals that can be easily read by users or electronic instruments/equipment.
+Optical sensor: Optical sensors can measure and convert physical quantities of light rays into electrical signals that can be easily read by users or electronic instruments/equipment.
 Optical sensors are applicable in environment monitoring, healthcare, aerospace, energy, and many more industries.
 Some of the main uses include ambient light detection, optical fiber communications, and digital optical switches.

-Water quality sensors: Water is as essential as air for the smooth going of life, so water quality sensors are widely put in use for checking water quality.
+Water quality sensor: Water is as essential as air for the smooth going of life, so water quality sensors are widely put in use for checking water quality.
 Water quality sensors can measure different values such as PH value, conductivity, dissolved oxygen, turbidity, clarity, and more to ensure that the water is pure enough for daily consumption.
 There are different kinds of water sensors, including residual chlorine sensors, turbidity sensors, pH sensors, and total organic carbon sensors.

-Image sensors: Converting optical data into electronic signals for displaying or storing files electronically, image sensors have found deployment in digital cameras, medical imaging systems, media houses, smart vehicles, night-vision equipment, thermal imaging devices, sonars, radars, and security systems.
+Image sensor: Converting optical data into electronic signals for displaying or storing files electronically, image sensors have found deployment in digital cameras, medical imaging systems, media houses, smart vehicles, night-vision equipment, thermal imaging devices, sonars, radars, and security systems.
 Image sensors can be found whenever a smart device is required to ‘see’ its surroundings.

-Pressure sensors: The task of pressure sensors is to detect pressure changes in gases and liquids.
+Pressure sensor: The task of pressure sensors is to detect pressure changes in gases and liquids.
 If there is any deviation from the standard pressure range, notification of any problems that need to be fixed can be sent to the monitoring administrator.
 One application is in medical devices, such as blood pressure cuffs, to make sure the patient’s blood pressure matches the number displayed.

-Gyroscope sensors: Gyroscope sensors are capable of detecting rotation and measuring angular velocity, making them ideal for navigation systems, robotics control, consumer electronics, cellular & camera devices, and manufacturing processes involving rotation.
+Gyroscope sensor: Gyroscope sensors are capable of detecting rotation and measuring angular velocity, making them ideal for navigation systems, robotics control, consumer electronics, cellular & camera devices, and manufacturing processes involving rotation.
 Due to its ability to detect rotation or twists, its application can be found in sports activities to help athletes measure body movements and improve their performance after analysis.

 Considerations when choosing Internet of Things sensors

-• Accuracy: Accuracy of the Internet of things sensors can be utilized to ensure efficient usage of the device in a specific location, especially when precise information tracking or measurement is required.
+• Accuracy: Accuracy of the Internet of Things sensors can be utilized to ensure efficient usage of the device in a specific location, especially when precise information tracking or measurement is required.

 • Cost: Budget comes next.
 The cost of the sensors should be as low as possible so that the implementation of a use case can be feasible.